Includes data for police, fire and national park authorities for April 2018 to March 2019.

 This is not the latest release in the series: Local authority revenue and capital outturn expenditure

-In 2017-18, total gross revenue expenditure by Welsh local authorities increased by 1.3% to £8.0 billion.
-Although this followed two previous years where expenditure fell, it continues the broad picture seen since the economic downturn at the turn of the decade of reduced growth in expenditure.
-Gross revenue expenditure per head was £2,560 or £24 higher than the previous year.
+In 2018-19, total gross revenue expenditure by Welsh local authorities increased by 1.4% to £8.1 billion.
+This continues the broad picture seen since the economic downturn at the turn of the decade of reduced growth in expenditure.
+Gross revenue expenditure per head was £2,585 or £25 higher than the previous year.

 Prior to the impact of the recession and the subsequent austerity measures, annual increases of 5% or 6% were regularly reported but since 2010-11 in only one year has growth exceeded 2%.

 In general, capital expenditure is more volatile and can be impacted heavily by large investments or adjustments.
-The increases in 2017-18 were largely due to further increases in capital expenditure in education, which now represents 37% of capital expenditure.
-In contrast, since 2010-11 the share of capital expenditure spent on transport has fallen from 21% to 12%.
+Expenditure increased in 2018-19 despite a large decrease in education, which represents 27% of capital expenditure.
+In contrast, since 2010-11 the share of capital expenditure spent on transport has fallen from 21% to 16%.

 Datasets and interactive tools